 In 2012, Amanda gave her memoir a title of “A Slice of Faith” and began publishing blog posts about her experiences in real-time as a scary, yet thrilling experiment that showcased her vulnerabilities in the midst of true things going on.
 Writing about problems became too depressing because new things kept cropping up and things were not easier.
 Amanda decided to shelve this project indefinitely and delete all traces of her efforts from the Internet.

-Now with full emotional detachment from the life problems that once consumed her being, Amanda is able to clearly recall and write memories in a compelling way.
-This book seeks to inspire any person to become spiritual, believe in God, and understand that faith really does do miracles.
+Now with full emotional detachment from the life problems that once consumed her, Amanda is able to clearly recall and write about her memories in a compelling way.